-CCI CMUG compiled a requirements document relevant for this URD /CMUG-RBD, 2015/ derived from GCOS requirements /GCOS-107/ and other sources.
-This URD has been written to be as consistent as possible (mostly identical) with the definitions and requirements formulated in /CMUG-RBD, 2015/.
+CCI CMUG compiled a requirement document relevant for this URD /CMUG, 2022/ derived from GCOS requirements /GCOS-200/ and other sources.
+This URD has been written to be as consistent as possible (mostly identical) with the definitions and requirements formulated in /CMUG, 2022/ or earlier versions.
 This also refers to which requirements are covered.
-If possible, requirements as formulated in /CMUG-RBD, 2015/ are directly included in this URD.
-However, for certain requirements this was not possible as even the CMUG/GCOS threshold (i.e., minimum) requirements are too demanding for the currently available generation of instruments.
+Requirements as formulated in /CMUG, 2022/ are directly included in this URD when we agree with them.